 Normally this would have been no surprise, with the amnesia and all, but it made me realize that I actually had a hazy picture of her in my mind.
-I couldn’t really say anything specific about her thought.
+I couldn’t really say anything specific about her though.
 Her face was barely more than a blur, but I think her hair was brown… maybe auburn-ish?
 I wasn’t even sure about that.
 What really surprised me was that, though I couldn’t describe her even in broad terms, I felt pretty confident about being able to recognize her if I came across her on the street.
 I wonder what it said about me that I could remember her but not my parents…

 I stretched a little.
 My neck was getting sore from lying on the concrete for too long, so I carefully set both my arms under my head to put it into a more comfortable position.
 This of course meant that I had to uncover my eyes, which once again reminded me that the sun was up pretty high in the sky.
 I was just about to wonder about the time when my concerns were preemptively answered by the soft chime of the bell.
 It was a variation on the classic Big Ben theme and it ran pretty long.

-To my surprise this fact actually jogged a memory.
+To my surprise, this fact actually jogged a memory.
 I pursued it, grabbed hold of it and finally recalled; yes, a long chime meant it’s lunch break.
 I couldn’t help but smile.
 There might be hope for me yet.

 Before long there was a quiet rattle from the direction of the stairwell and the door to the roof opened without a creak, letting the students pour outside.
 Well, ‘pour’ might have been too strong of a word.
 It was more ‘half-hearted meandering’ than anything else.
 They arrived mostly in ones and twos, with the occasional smaller group every now and then.